johanberntsson/ozmoo/documentation/manual/manual.md

 - Boot / Story disk

-### Modes requiring a 1571 or an SD2IEC:
+### Modes requiring an SD2IEC:

 To be added at a later date.
-A single drive 1571 mode could be used for story files up to about 360 KB in size.
-SD2IEC mode could enable full 512 KB story sizes.
+An SD2IEC mode could enable full 512 KB story sizes.

 # Splash Screen

 By default, Ozmoo will show a splash screen just before the game starts.
 At the bottom of the screen is a line of text stating the version of Ozmoo used and instructions to use F1 to toggle darkmode.
 After three seconds, or when the player presses a key, the game starts.

-You can use the following commandline parameters to alter this behaviour:
+You can use the following commandline parameters add up to four lines of text to the splash screen:

     -ss1:"text"
     -ss2:"text"
     -ss3:"text"
     -ss4:"text"
-These parameters can be used to add up to four lines of text to the splash screen.

     -sw:nnn
 This sets the number of seconds that Ozmoo will pause on the splash screen.
 The default is three seconds if no text has been added, and ten seconds if text has been added.
 A value of 0 will remove the splashscreen completely.

 Example:

 ```